 In 2022 Bryan was cheered for his portrayal as Romeo in Gounod’s Romeo et Juliette at the National Theatre in Rijeka/Croatia and Ljubljana, and as Rinuccio in Fabrizio Melano’s new production of Gianni Schicchi, which he also performed at the Savonlinna Festival in summer 2022.
 He sang the role of “Tempo” in Händel’s Il trionfo del tempo e del disinganno in Mainz and made his debut at the Bavarian State Opera in Munich.
 Recent guest appearances took him to the Theatre Vorpommern in North-Eastern Germany and the Slovenian National Opera in Ljubljana.

-2023 included, amongst others, his triumphant debut as Lindoro in a new production of Rossini’s L’Italiana in Algeri at the Ljubljana Opera in Slovenia and in Livorno, Italy.
+2023 included, amongst others, his triumphant debut as Lindoro in a new production of Rossini’s L’Italiana in Algeri at Opera in Ljubljana and in Livorno, Italy, as well as performances of La Cenerentola where he sang Don Ramiro.
+He further debuted at the Cologne Opera in Die Frau ohne Schatten and returned to Ljubljana as Nemorino in Elisir d’amore and as Ferrando in Cosi fan tutte in Zagreb.